Scams and Fraud

 Review known scams that target utility customers, and keep the following tips in mind to help ensure the safety of your family, property, and personal information.

 - Customers who are behind on their accounts receive written notices of a possible disconnection and how to prevent it.
 Our representatives will not call or email to demand immediate payment or threaten imminent shutoff.

 - Scammers often use Caller ID spoofing software to misrepresent the source of a phone call to further mislead and confuse their targets.
 Call-back numbers provided by these criminals often use greetings and hold messages that mimic legitimate businesses.
-If you have any doubts about the status of your electric service, call your utility company using the numbers on our website to ask about your account.
+If you have any doubts about the status of your electric service, call your utility company using the customer service phone number on our website to ask about your account.

 - FirstEnergy employees do not contact customers to request sensitive information such as social security numbers or bank account information.